lhmet/adar-ebook/07-manip-vetores.md

   (f) Determine a duração de cada evento chuvoso (número de dias consecutivos).

-> Dica: comece encontrando a posição do início do evento e depois a posição final do envento.
+> Dica: comece encontrando a posição do início do evento e depois a posição final do evento.
 A diferença entre as posições fornece a duração do evento.
 O exercício resolvido (9) é análogo a esse exercício.